Carola Suárez-Orozco

-Carola Suárez-Orozco is a cultural developmental psychologist, academic, and author.
-She is a Professor in Residence at the Harvard Graduate School of Education, and the Director of the Immigration Initiative at Harvard.
+Carola Suárez-Orozco is a cultural developmental psychologist, academic, and author known for her research on the psychology of immigration, adolescent development, and educational equity.
+She is a professor in residence at the Harvard Graduate School of Education, and the director of the immigration initiative at Harvard.
 She is also the co-founder of Re-Imagining Migration, a nonprofit organization.
+She was awarded a Guggenheim fellowship in 2024.